adamcockell1/image-segmentation/README.md

 Predicted mask visually matches reasonably well with true mask.

-Tracked metrics from console (epoch 20) are:
+Tracked metrics from 20 epochs are:
-- Accuracy 87.54%
+- Accuracy 88.67%
-- Loss 30.44
+- Loss 27.82
 - Mean IoU 0.42

-Accuracy (especially mean IoU) would likely improve significantly with additional images, as the current sample of 20 is relatively small.
+Overall accuracy and especially mean IoU would likely improve with additional images and iterations, as the current sample of 20 is relatively small.

 ## Dataset